The Lesser (Sweet) Evil

 So what about all those zero-calorie artificial sweeteners?
 According to the American Cancer Society and The National Cancer Institute, there is no conclusive evidence that common sweeteners on the market today including aspartame (Equal), sucralose (Splenda), saccharin, and acesulfame potassium cause cancer, but they may have other negative effects.
-When your tongue tastes something sweet, it sends a signal to your brain, alerting it a carbohydrate load is coming its way.
+When your tongue tastes something sweet, it sends a signal to your brain, alerting it that a carbohydrate load is coming its way.
 When these carbs never show up, our bodies may just be left wanting more, although the mechanism has not been fully understood.

 Always go easy with sugar when you cook.
 Cut down on it wherever you can, especially when you make desserts or bake cookies and cakes.
 For starters, try making tarts and pies with unsweetened crusts, as in our Apple Pie.
 The savory short-crust pastry deliciously enhances the natural sweetness of the apples.
 Many traditional cake recipes don’t need all the sugar they call for to come out well.
 In our rich Marble Pound Cake, for instance, you’ll find a little goes a long way.